 Because a DUI manslaughter conviction results in a mandatory revocation of your license, Florida law provides that even an arrest for DUI manslaughter can also result in a license suspension under Florida Statute 322.27(1)(a) and 322.26, even before you go to court.

 In fact, Florida Statute 322.27(1)(a) requires a law enforcement agency to initiate an action and provide information to the Department of Highway Safety and Motor Vehicles (DHSMV) within 24 hours after any traffic fatality.
+That notation on your driving record will be listed as a suspension for “COMM OFFENSE-REVOC REQUIRED IF CONV.”

 The court might also impose a condition that you do not drive a vehicle while your case is pending.
 If no formal charges are filed or if your case is reduced to a less serious charge, then your attorney can request a “show cause” hearing at the DHSMV to get the suspension lifted.